Peer Support Plus CIO

 From April 2013, Volunteers delivered all Support Groups, Workshops and Courses.
 To radically reduce Facilitator preparation time and increase Peer benefit, Volunteers completely redesigned, re-wrote and enhanced bespoke core Courses and popular Workshops using consistent language, content, presentation, process and document control, so they all follow a familiar format, pre-packaged, off-the-shelf and session-ready.

 As time passed Leeds Mind sought and won new Commissions to shape and take this proven Peer Support material and Group Work practice into a wide variety of environments such as Asian Women’s group, Prison, Community, University and even NHS settings.
 Employed Peer Support workers now worked alongside Volunteers to co-Facilitate Leeds Mind’s ‘traditional’ Programme of (free at the point of delivery) Support Groups, Workshops and Courses.

 In 2018, Commissioners demanded the formation of a consortium of third sector providers, including Leeds Mind, to contract collectively and supply a package of services.
 Funding for ‘traditional’ Peer Support was left out of this contract.
 From April 2019 Leeds Mind generously continued to employ Peer Support workers and support Peer Support Volunteers using ‘internally generated’ funds.

-On 19 March 2020, existing members of the Leeds Mind Wednesday afternoon open-ended Peer Support Group formally established themselves as a Community Association they named Peer Support Plus, and contracted to meet weekly from 1 April 2020 at Leeds City Council’s Lovell Park Mental Health Hub.
+On 19 March 2020, existing members of the Leeds Mind Wednesday afternoon open-ended Peer Support Group formally established themselves as a Community Association that they named Peer Support Plus, and contracted to meet weekly from 1 April 2020 at Leeds City Council’s Lovell Park Mental Health Hub.

 In April 2020: